immehulsolanki/ai-people-couter-python/README.md

 - [Mac](./mac-setup.md)
 - [Windows](./windows-setup.md)

+## Running code for webapp[Linux only]:

+There are two files for linux to run:
+1. main.py
+2. main_lin_local.py

+For online app use **main.py**.
+Note: Online app will log all the messages to log.txt file in working directory.

+### Configure dependency:

 ### Install npm

 There are three components that need to be running in separate terminals for this application to work: